 - Something unexpected might happen.
 An older dog may misstep and fall into the pool while you’re not looking.
 Even a seaworthy pup can tumble into the drink if the boat takes a sharp turn.

 - Underwater hazards, such as tree limbs and overgrown foliage, can cause injury or impairment.
-A life jacket will keep your pup’s head above water until you can get her to safety.
+A life jacket will keep your pup’s head above water until you can get him or her to safety.

 - Age can be an issue.
-If your older dog still loves the water but is having trouble getting around on land, a PFD can give her the security and confidence she needs to continue splashing around with the family.
+If your older dog still loves the water but is having trouble getting around on land, a PFD can give him or her the security and confidence he or she needs to continue splashing around with the family.

 While safety concerns are the most important reason to make sure your dog is properly outfitted with a life jacket, there are other benefits: